nicolaswsp/Smart-Queuing-System/README.md

 The following takes were perfomaned during this project execution:

-Proposed a possible hardware solution
+Proposed a possible hardware solution<br>
-Built out your application and test its performance on the DevCloud using multiple hardware types Compared the performance to see which hardware performed best Revised your proposal based on the test results
+Built out your application and test its performance on the DevCloud using multiple hardware types<br>
+Compared the performance to see which hardware performed best<br>
+Revised your proposal based on the test results<br>

 The three scenarios that were performed:

-Scenario 1: Manufacturing Sector
+Scenario 1: Manufacturing Sector<br>
-Scenario 2: Retail Sector
+Scenario 2: Retail Sector<br>
 Scenario 3: Transportation Sector

 The scenarios had specific constraints realated to the clients needs and budget.